gh05t-4/ceasar-cipher-ruby/README.md

 # ceasar-cipher-ruby

 This is an implementation of ceasar cipher using ruby programming language.
-Also bruteforcing ceasar cipher with the same program with bash script.
+Also bruteforcing ceasar cipher with the same program using bash script.

 ## Cloning the repository